contextjs/context/src/collections/README.md

  */
 export declare class Dictionary<TKey, TValue> {
     /**
-     * Adds an item to the dictionary.
+     * Adds or replaces an item to the dictionary.
      * @param key The key of the item.
      * @param item The item to add.
      */
-    public add(key: TKey, item: TValue): void;
+    public set(key: TKey, item: TValue): void;

     /**
      * Gets an item from the dictionary.